analogdevicesinc/ai8x-training/README.md

     backend: TkAgg

+Instead of repeating these steps for `ai8x-synthesis`, it is easier to copy the installation:

+    cd ROOT_OF_SOURCE
+    mkdir ai8x-synthesis
+    rsync -Hax ../ai8x-training/ .
+    python3 -m venv .
+    source bin/activate

 ## Usage: AI84 Model Training and Quantization

 The `ai84net.py` file contains models that fit into AI84's weight memory.
 These models rely on the AI84 hardware operators that are defined in `ai84.py`.

-To train the FP32 model for FashionMIST, run `go_fashionmnist.sh`.
+To train the FP32 model for FashionMIST, run `go_fashionmnist.sh` in the `ai8x-training` project.
 This script will place checkpoint files into the log directory.
 Training makes use of the Distiller framework, but the `train.py` software has been modified slightly to improve it and add some AI84 specific modifications.

 ### Quantization